Who killed Tony Soprano?

-- New York believe that Paulie is someone who they can do business with once they have “decapitated” the head of the family.
+- New York believes that Paulie is someone who they can do business with once they have “decapitated” the head of the family.

 - Paulie has already been in contact with Butch and is possibly feeding them information.

-Either way, I think it is interesting that the writers decided to draw our attention to Paulie’s exclusion.
+Either way, it is interesting that the writers purposely drew our attention to Paulie’s exclusion.

 Paulie knew about Tony’s meeting with FBI agent Dwight Harris.